 However, just at this time we are witnessing an unheard-of scandal.
-All at once the public learns that at a time when there was no money in the treasury of the State, when money was borrowed at a high rate of interest . . . (cut out by the censor) that just at that time the State threw into the yawning iaws of the Skoda Works a lump sum of 250 million krones of government money, more than the whole stock of the Skoda Works is worth.
+All at once the public learns that at a time when there was no money in the treasury of the state, when money was borrowed at a high rate of interest . . . [stricken out by the censor] that just at that time the state threw into the wide mouth of the Skoda Works a lump sum of 250,-000,000 krones of Government money, more than the whole stock of the Skoda Works is worth.
 Nobody knew anything about it, neither Parliament, nor the public, nor the Commission for Savings and Control.
-With such money it surely would have been possible to directly buy up the Skoda Works.
-Two hundred and fifty million Czechish krones were given, years have passed, the State has placed orders, the Skoda Works have delivered what was ordered, have sent bills and so the debt of the Skoda Works was wiped out.
-How could the government permit such a thing?
-It surely is only because the interests of the munition manufacturers stand higher in the eyes of the government than the interests of the Republic.
+With such money it surely would have been possible to buy up directly the Skoda Works.
+Two hundred and fifty million Czech krones were given, years have passed, the State has placed orders, the Skoda Works have delivered what was ordered, have sent bills and so the debt of the Skoda Works was wiped out.
+How could the Government permit such a thing?
+It surely is only because the interests of the munition manufacturers stand higher in the eyes of the Government than the interests of the Republic.

-These few examples already show clearly that the social and economic policy of the present government does not correspond with the interests of the And what shall one say, for instance, about what the offices of the Minister of the Interior are doing in German territories; if we consider the whole matter from the standpoint of the defence of the Republic?
+These few examples already show clearly that the social and economic policy of the present government does not correspond with the interests of the Republic.

+And what shall one say, for instance, about what the offices of the Minister of and Interior are doing in German territories; if we consider the whole matter from the standpoint of the defense of the Republic?
 What is the Ministry of the Interior doing in the German territories with the unemployment relief?
-In the German territories the district officials and the offices of the Ministry of the Interior are striking masses of names systematically off the lists for Czech-cards.
-(These cards, named after and introduced by the Social-Democratic Minister Dr. Czech, entitle the unemployed to a small food ration.)
+In the German territories the district officials and the offices of the Ministry of the Interior are striking masses of names systematically off the lists for Czech cards.
+(These cards, named after and introduced by the Social-Democratic Minister Dr. Czech, entitles the unemployed to a small food ration.)
 Thousands of families whose bread-winners have already been out of work for half a year, families who live in misery which nobody here can have even imagined, have the last ten krone robbed from them.
-On the whole, the question here is about a triffing sum, about a few million krones. . . . out by the censor) (Deputy Curik: "Everything there was exaggerated by Dr. Czech! ") You should nave seen it there for yourselves, how exaggerated it is!
-(Deputy Dubicky: "A revision is needed there!")
+On the whole, the question here is about a trifling sum, about a few million krones....
+[Stricken out by the censor.]

+[DEPUTY CURIK: "Everything there was exaggerated by Dr. Czech!"]
+You should have seen it there for yourself, how exaggerated it is!

+[DEPUTY DUBICKY: "A revision is needed there!"]

 A revision is needed in the Ministry of Agriculture!
-(Shouting.)
-But listen, you Czech patriot gentlemen!
-If we had given for the German territory hundreds of millions and not the miserable Czech-cards, then it is in the interests of the defence of the Republic.
-(Deputy Dubicky: "You will agitate there again against the Republic!")...
-(Cut out by the censor.)
-And people of this kind (he points at the Henlein people) owe their existence chiefly to these and similar methods!
-(Shouting.)
+[Shouting.]
+But listen, you gentlemen, the Czech patriots!
+If we had given for the German territory hundreds of millions and not the miserable Czech cards, then it is in the interests of the defense of the Republic.

+[DEPUTY DUBICKY: "You will agitate there again against the Republic!"]

+...
+[Stricken out by the censor.]
+And people of this kind [pointing at the Henlein people] owe their existence chiefly to these and similar methods!
+[Shouting.]